 The primary use of ferric chloride is to remove impurities in water and for wastewater treatment.
-Combined with use in industrial water applications and in the pretreatment of seawater prior to desalination, total water treatment accounts for approximately 79-84% of total demand globally.
-The second-largest application is in the production of printed circuit boards (PCBs), which ranges between 8% and 12% of the total, annually.
+Ferric chloride is also one of the few water treatment chemicals that can sequester odors.
+Combined with use in industrial water applications and in the pretreatment of seawater prior to desalination, total water treatment accounts for more than three-fourths of total demand globally.
+Smaller volumes of higher-grade ferric chloride are used as a catalyst in chemical reactions and as an etchant in microelectronics production (printed circuit boards [PCBs]).
+The PCB market is largely in Asia.

 The following pie chart shows world consumption of ferric chloride:

-Consumption in the United States is forecast to grow at 1.3% annually during 2016-21.
-Ferric chloride producers tend to have a regional, rather than a national outlook, because transportation costs are significant.
-More than 80% of all ferric chloride is sold in municipal bids, with 53% sold for municipal wastewater applications, and 37% for potable water treatment applications.
-Industrial water treatment applications account for 6% of consumption, with the remaining 5% sold in non.water treatment applications, such as electronic and photographic etchants, metal surface treatment, and as a catalyst.
-Much of the etchant activity has moved to Asia.
-Electronic applications, especially for PCBs, are small in the United States.
+In the United States, ferric chloride producers tend to have a regional, rather than a national outlook, because transportation costs are significant.
+More than 80% of all ferric chloride is sold in municipal bids, for municipal wastewater applications and potable water treatment applications.
+Industrial water treatment applications and non–water treatment applications, such as electronic and photographic etchants, metal surface treatment, and use as a catalyst, account for the remainder.
+Much of the etchant activity has moved to Asia; electronic applications, especially for PCBs, are small in the United States.

-Water treatment will continue to be the largest end use for ferric chloride in China, accounting for about 69% of the total consumption in 2016.
-Wastewater is treated and recycled extensively for industry use and farm irrigation.
-Although industry wastewater discharge has been decreasing in recent years, the discharge of domestic sewage has been growing rapidly.
-Therefore, as a very economic wastewater treatment agent, ferric chloride in this end use is expected to increase moderately at an average annual rate of 2.9% during 2016-21.
+Water treatment will continue to be the largest end use for ferric chloride in China; wastewater is treated and recycled extensively for industry use and farm irrigation.
+Although industry wastewater discharge has been decreasing in recent years, the discharge of domestic sewage has been growing rapidly